-- Review Documentation and Reports in Common EOC Responsibilities on page 35. - Open and maintain an Activity Log (See Support Documentation, Activity Log). - □ Obtain copies of all purchase orders, contracts, labor-hour reports and other expense records pertaining to the emergency response, as needed, to verify expenses. - Prepare all required documentation to recover all allowable disaster costs. - Review the following list of items for documenting damage and repairs.
-These items will be needed for both insured losses and anticipated State and FEMA disaster recovery program eligible losses. - Photographs and sketches of damage and of completed work - Urgency of the project and reasons

-- Identification of all staff and equipment used in the response time and expenses - Identification of all vended services used in the response time, materials and expenses - Identification of all mutual aid services used in the response time, materials and expenses - Process for selection of vended services (3 bids, lowest bid, extension of existing contract, etc.) - Other data including: hazard mitigation (upgrades so that damage will not occur in future events), - Co-pay by cooperating agencies, public/private partnerships, etc. - Provide analyses, summaries and estimates of costs for the Finance/Administration Section Coordinator or the Cost Accounting Unit, if activated, and the EOC Director, as required. - □ Work with EOC sections and appropriate departments to collect all required documentation. - Organize and prepare records for final audit.
+- Obtain copies of all purchase orders, contracts, labor-hour reports and other expense records pertaining to the emergency response, as needed, to verify expenses. - Prepare all required documentation to recover all allowable disaster costs. - Review the following list of items for documenting damage and repairs.
+These items will be needed for both insured losses and anticipated State and FEMA disaster recovery program eligible losses. - Photographs and sketches of damage and of completed work - Urgency of the project and reasons - Identification of all staff and equipment used in the response time and expenses - Identification of all vended services used in the response time, materials, and expenses - Identification of all mutual aid services used in the response time, materials, and expenses - Process for selection of vended services (3 bids, lowest bid, extension of existing contract, etc.) - Other data including: hazard mitigation (upgrades so that damage will not occur in future events), - Co-pay by cooperating agencies, public/private partnerships, etc. - Provide analyses, summaries and estimates of costs for the Finance/Administration Section Coordinator or the Cost Accounting Unit, if activated, and the EOC Director, as required. - □ Work with EOC sections and appropriate departments to collect all required documentation. - Organize and prepare records for final audit.

-- □ In coordination with the Finance Section Coordinator, activate/maintain the Disaster Accounting System and procedures to capture and document costs relating to a disaster/emergency in coordination with other sections and departments. - □ Inform all sections/departments that the Disaster Accounting System is to be used. - □ Make decisions on cost codes and items to be tracked by the Disaster Cost Accounting System. - Coordinate cost documentation with the school sites. - Act as liaison disaster assistance agencies and coordinate the recovery of costs as allowed by law. - Receive and allocate payments. - Coordinate with the Documentation Unit of the Planning/Intelligence Section. - At the end of each 24-hour period and as directed, total all expenses and costs of the emergency.
-Include labor and equipment charges, as well as purchases and contracts. - Prepare recommendations as necessary.
+- □ In coordination with the Finance Section Coordinator, activate/maintain the Disaster Accounting System and procedures to capture and document costs relating to a disaster/emergency in coordination with other sections and departments. - □ Inform all sections/departments that the Disaster Accounting System is to be used. - □ Make decisions on cost codes and items to be tracked by the Disaster Cost Accounting System. - Coordinate cost documentation with District Divisions and Local Districts. - Act as liaison disaster assistance agencies and coordinate the recovery of costs as allowed by law. - □ Receive and allocate payments. - Coordinate complete record keeping with the Documentation Unit of the Planning/Intelligence Section. - At the end of each 24-hour period and as directed, total all expenses and costs of the emergency.
+Include labor and equipment charges, as well as purchases and contracts. - Prepare recommendations, as necessary.